Altinity/clickhouse-sql-examples/helm/README.md

 helm upgrade hello clickhouse-hello -f newvalues.yaml
 ```

-## Removing
+### Removing

-Remove the sample CHI and CHK resources using helm uninstall.
+Remove the sample CHI and CHK resources using `helm uninstall`.
 You'll also
 have to delete PVCs explicitly.
 This is a safety precaution to prevent
 accidental deletion of clusters and their storage.